lucasdickey/a-ok-player/README.md

 - Node.js (v18 or higher)
 - npm or pnpm
-- Supabase account (optional for local development)
+- Supabase account (required for full functionality)

 ### Setup